Unvaccinated people now account for nearly all COVID deaths in US

 The preventable deaths will continue, experts predict, with unvaccinated pockets of the nation experiencing outbreaks in the fall and winter.
 Ali Mokdad, a professor of health metrics sciences at the University of Washington in Seattle, said modeling suggests the nation will hit 1,000 deaths per day again next year.

-In Arkansas, which has one of the lowest vaccination rates in the nation, with only about 33% of the population fully protected, cases, hospitalizations and deaths are rising.
+In Arkansas, which has one of the lowest vaccination rates in the nation, with only about 33 percent of the population fully protected, cases, hospitalizations and deaths are rising.

 “It is sad to see someone go to the hospital or die when it can be prevented,” Gov. Asa Hutchinson tweeted as he urged people to get their shots.

 In Seattle’s King County, the public health department found only three deaths during a recent 60-day period in people who were fully vaccinated.
-The rest, some 95% of 62 deaths, had had no vaccine or just one shot.
+The rest, some 95 percent of 62 deaths, had had no vaccine or just one shot.

-“Those are all somebody’s parents, grandparents, siblings and friends,” said Dr. Mark Del Beccaro, who helps lead a vaccination outreach program in King County.
+“Those are all somebody’s parents, grandparents, siblings and friends,” Dr. Mark Del Beccaro, who helps lead a vaccination outreach program in King County, said.
 “It’s still a lot of deaths, and they’re preventable deaths.”

-In the St. Louis area, more than 90% of patients hospitalized with COVID-19 have not been vaccinated, said Dr. Alex Garza, a hospital administrator who directs a metropolitan-area task force on the outbreak.
+In the St. Louis area, more than 90 percent of patients hospitalized with COVID-19 have not been vaccinated, according to Dr. Alex Garza, a hospital administrator who directs a metropolitan-area task force on the outbreak.

 “The majority of them express some regret for not being vaccinated,” Garza said.
 “That’s a pretty common refrain that we’re hearing from patients with COVID.”